This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - General anesthesia will keep you asleep and free from pain during surgery.
 Anesthesia may be given through your IV.
 You may instead breathe it in through a mask or a tube placed down your throat.
 The tube may cause you to have a sore throat when you wake up.

 Small incisions (cuts) are made in your stomach.
 A laparoscope (tube with a camera on the end) and other instruments are put through the incisions.
-Caregivers use them to place a gastric band around the top part of your stomach.
+Healthcare providers use them to place a gastric band around the top part of your stomach.
 The band is connected to a long, hollow tube and a port.
 The port is a small hollow pillow that is attached under your skin in your upper stomach.
-Caregivers may stitch the gastric band to the stomach tissue to hold it in place.
+Healthcare providers may stitch the gastric band to the stomach tissue to hold it in place.
 They may inject salt water into the gastric band, or they may leave the band empty.
-Caregivers will close your incisions with stitches or staples.
+Healthcare providers will close your incisions with stitches or staples.

 - Activity: You may need to walk around the same day of surgery, or the day after.
 Movement will help prevent blood clots.
 You may also be given exercises to do in bed.
 Do not get out of bed on your own until your caregiver says you can.
 Talk to caregivers before you get up the first time.
 They may need to help you stand up safely.
 When you are able to get up on your own, sit or lie down right away if you feel weak or dizzy.
 Then press the call light button to let caregivers know you need help.